 Weblate supports a wide range of translation formats (both bilingual and monolingual ones) supported by Translate Toolkit, see Supported file formats.

-You can share cloned VCS repositories using Weblate internal URLs.
+20: You can share cloned VCS repositories using Weblate 200 URL.
 Using this feature is highly recommended when you have many components sharing the same VCS.
 It improves performance and decreases required disk space.

 Adding translation projects and components